Abhishekrouth/Question_Answering_App/README.md

-# Question Answering App: Flask + Hugging Face
+# Question Answering App: Flask + Hugging Face + Streamlit (RAG)

 This is a Context based question answering app built with Flask and hugging face.
 It uses [deepset/roberta-base-squad2 model](https://huggingface.co/deepset/roberta-base-squad2)
 to extract answer from a given context.
+It also has a feature to upload multiples .pdf or .txt and extract answer from them.

 ## Features